descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 </tr>
 </table>

 Current `function_ref` implementations store a reference to the member function pointer as the state inside `function_ref`.
 A trampoline function is required regardless.
-However the user `expected` behavior is for `function_ref` referenced state to be unused/`nullptr` as all the arguments has to be forwarded as none are being type erased.
+However the user `expected` behavior is for `function_ref` referenced state to be unused/`nullptr`, as `ALL` of the arguments has to be forwarded since `NONE` are being type erased.
 As such dangling is `NEVER` expected and yet the current `function_ref` [proposal/implementation] does.
-Similarly this use case similarly suffers as the previous two with respect to ease of of use, efficiency and safety due to the superfluous lambda/functor and two step initialization.
+Similarly, this use case suffers, just as the previous two did, with respect to ease of of use, efficiency and safety due to the superfluous lambda/functor and two step initialization.

 |                         | easier to use | more efficient | safer to use |
 |-------------------------|---------------|----------------|--------------|